100DaysOfCloud/100DaysOfCloudIdeas/Projects/COM/COM04/COM04-AWS400.md

 - How to check status of Docker nodes ?
 - What behaviour is expected if one of the worker or manager nodes went down ?
-- How to get state of all the containers running on diffrent nodes ?
+- How to get state of all the containers running on different nodes ?
 - How to get token to add more workers and managers ?

 ## References